 Modern Electrical Upgrades for Today's Homes

-Electrical systems have evolved significantly over the past decade.
-Modern households now consume more electricity than ever due to:
+Electrical systems have evolved significantly over the past decade as modern homes consume more electricity than ever before.

 • USB sockets